One billion hours.

 - Share your YouTube channel link on product invoices and packaging.

 Promote within YouTube

 While you’re busy promoting your videos on other platforms, don’t forget to market yourself on YouTube as well.

 SEO-optimizedplaylists.
 These often show up in the Related Videos pane and can get your additional views.

-- Create a separate segment asking people to subscribe to your channel.
-Insert this segment at the end of every video with an annotation pointing to the subscribe button.
+- Make a short clip where you encourage people to subscribe to your channel.
+Insert this clip at the end of every video with an annotation pointing to the subscribe button.